HAXAJTs/HAXAJTs/README.md

 # 💫 About Me:
- I am a fourth-year student at University of Asia Pacific | UAP currently doing my Bachelor's in Electrical Engineering.
-I am an ethical hacker and cyber security expert.
+ I am a fourth-year student at University of Asia Pacific | UAP currently doing my Bachelor's in Electrical Engineering & ethical hacker/cyber security expert as well.

 ---
 [![](https://visitcount.itsvg.in/api?id=MDJAKYTAJWAR&icon=4&color=8)](https://visitcount.itsvg.in)